-- Examination of specific factors and support strategies that promote successful participation and retention in post-secondary education, employment, and/or community living activities across the spectrum of ASD and across the adult lifespan - Measurement studies to develop reliable outcome measures that take into account the desires of the individual and his/her family, as well as the match of the activity with the interests, skills, and abilities of the adult
+- Examine factors and support strategies that promote successful participation and retention in post-secondary education, employment, and/or community living activities across the spectrum of ASD and across the adult lifespan. - Develop reliable outcome measures that take into account the desires of the individual and his/her family, as well as the match of the activity with the interests, skills, and abilities of the adult.

-- Long-term follow-up studies examining the effects of interventions and services delivered in childhood on later adult outcomes - Large-scale studies of programs to improve the skills that may underlie many aspects of community integration (e.g., adaptive behavior, executive function) - Better understanding the needs of adult service providers, as well as the characteristics of effective providers.
-Encouraging more skilled workers to enter and remain in the adult disability service provider field, which is critical to improving self-determination of adults with ASD
+- Conduct long-term follow-up studies examining the effects of interventions and services delivered in childhood on later adult outcomes. - Conduct large-scale studies of programs to improve the skills that may underlie many aspects of community integration (e.g., adaptive behavior, executive function) - Better understand the needs of adult service providers, as well as the characteristics of effective providers. - Encourage more skilled workers to enter and remain in the adult disability service provider field, which is critical to improving self-determination of adults with ASD.